isomerpages/moe-bedokgreensec/_student-development/CCE/Sexuality Education Programme.md

 students with accurate information on STIs, HIV and protection from a health perspective.
-With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. <em>eTeens </em>is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens </em>programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p></p>
 </li>
 <li>